apollographql/apollo-kotlin-normalized-cache-incubating/Writerside/topics/welcome.md

 # Welcome

-This repository serves as a place to experiment with [Apollo Kotlin](https://github.com/apollographql/apollo-kotlin)'s normalized cache without impacting the main stable repository.
+This repository hosts [Apollo Kotlin](https://github.com/apollographql/apollo-kotlin)'s new normalized cache, aiming to replace the main repository version.

 ## Use in your project

-> The incubating version of the normalized cache is not stable and is subject to change.
+> This version is not yet stable and is subject to change.
 It is recommended to experiment with it in
 > non-critical projects/modules, or behind a feature flag.
 >
 > In particular,